Mahesh100/Spring-Java-Framwork/README.md

 -Setter Injection in Spring is a type of dependency injection in which the framework injects the dependent objects into the client using a setter method.
 -The container first calls the no argument constructor and then calls the setters.
 -The setter based injection can work even If some dependencies have been injected using the constructor.
+-If you have many setter methods, then it is convenient to use p-namespace in the XML configuration file.